mantczakaus/ont_amplicon/README.md

 ### Outputs from mapping reads back to reference matches step
 By default the quality filtered reads derived during the pre-processing step are mapped back to the reference blast match.
-A bam file is generated using Samtools and [Samtools consensus](https://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
+A BAM file is generated using Samtools and [Samtools consensus](https://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report output
 (in progress)